AudeNoiray/AudeNoiray.github.io/_projects/relation_speech_and_reading.md

 ## Publications

-Rubertus, E., Popescu, A. & **Noiray, A.** (accepted).
+[Rubertus^, E.](https://elinarubertus.github.io/), [Popescu*, A.](https://anisiapopescu.github.io/) & **Noiray, A.** (accepted).
 Seriality in Word Reading: Kinematic Insights in Beginning and Proficient Readers.
+Journal of Experimental Psychology: Learning, Memory, and Cognition.

 Popescu, A. & **Noiray, A.** (2021).
 Learning to read interacts with children’s spoken language fluency.
 Journal of Language, Learning and Development, 1-21 [paper](https://www.tandfonline.com/doi/full/10.1080/15475441.2021.1941032?src=).